comyata/comyata/README.md

     - in stated: relative selectors are possible, not using JSONata but jsonpointer around the JSONata expression
         - using additional parsers and DAG building to get the dependencies resolved in the needed order
         - adding parent values to nested evaluations to inject all relative data
-            - thought: most likely the reason why they use the `$` prefix for added variables, as then not in conflict with runtime variables
+            - thought: most likely the reason why they use the `$` prefix for added variables, as then not in conflict with variables of the template
         - while destroying the option to use JSONata on the result; all the benefits of having the results directly available for queries are lost
     - in comyata: optionally enable (the dangerous) cross-resolving to use computed fields within other computed fields, be aware this allows creating deadlocks, which in stated should be solved by the DAG
     - in comyata: multiple times importing the same file will only compute it one time within one computation-cycle, allowing access to the same result without the need to access other computed fields or create temporary variables for sharing the result